Life Among the Piutes: Their Wrongs and Claims

 other tribes west of the Rocky Mountains, are not fond

 of going to war.
 I never saw a war-dance but once.
-It is
+It

 always the whites that begin the wars, for their own